|

 SWCPC 834

-known for his books Arctic Dreams and Of Wolves and Men.
-His awards are numerous: American Academy and Institute of Arts and
+concerning natural history.
+His awards are numerous: American Academy and Institute of Arts

-Letters, Guggenheim Fellowship, a Lannan Foundation Award, John Burroughs Medal for Of
+and Letters, Guggenheim Fellowship, a Lannan Foundation Award, John Burroughs

 Lott, John F.